 Hyperbaric Oxygen Therapy is a treatment where you breathe 100% oxygen under high pressure.
 Oxygen is vital for every cell in our body.
 HBOT creates an oxygen-rich environment, helping the body heal and reduce inflammation.
 It’s used in situations where people can’t get blood transfusions.

-Hyperbaric oxygen treatment ( HBOT) simply means providing oxygen at greater than atmospheric pressure.
-Oxygen, it must be remembered, is a primary healer.
+HBOT simply means providing oxygen at greater than atmospheric pressure.
+Oxygen is a primary healer.
 Oxygen is required by every cell in the body for survival and providing an oxygen rich environment, will allow the body to heal itself and reduce areas of inflammation.

-Professor Philip James, honorary medical director at A Breath for Life Children’s Charity, stated the study demonstrated that “oxygen was the controller of inflammation”.
-Further studies looking at the use of hyperbaric oxygen therapy in autism are presently taking place by Dr Wakefield in America.
+Professor Philip James, honorary medical director at A Breath for Life Children’s Charity, emphasized that oxygen appears to be a controller of inflammation.
+Ongoing studies by Dr. Wakefield in the United States are further exploring the use of hyperbaric oxygen therapy in autism.